solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     CREATE INDEX ts_idx ON listings USING GIN (ts_summary);
     ```

-4. Again, re-run the query, notice the usage of a `Bitmap Heap Scan` instead of a `Seq Scan`:
+4. Again, re-run the query, and notice the usage of a `Bitmap Heap Scan` instead of a `Seq Scan`:

     ```sql
     EXPLAIN ANALYZE SELECT *